OpenGuilds/API-Documentation/source/includes/_batches.md

 }
 ```

-A Batch must be created for a specific Guild.
+A Batch must be created for a specific [Guild](#the-guild-object).

-Batches must be funded before they are sent to the guild members.
+Batches must be funded before they are sent to the guild [Members](#the-member-object).

-When a Batch has been funded it is sent to the guild's task queue to be processed.
+When a Batch has been funded it is sent to the guild's [Task](#the-task-object)  queue to be processed.

 ### HTTP Request